Martian01/mrhttpd/Readme.md

 #### AUTO_INDEX
 controls whether the server will generate directory listings in JSON format.
 A default index will take precedence over auto index generation, if present.

-Note that dot files and directories like ".m2" are not listed in directories created via auto index.
-They are fully functional, though.

 #### PRAGMA
 specifies an optional Pragma parameter that is sent with every HTTP reply.
 A typical value is "no-cache" if you want to suppress caching by proxy servers and frontends.